Wyre Forest School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Designated Safeguarding Lead: Rebecca Garratt

-Deputy Safeguarding Leads: Alison Hopkins, Sarah Evans and Brian Thomas
+Deputy Safeguarding Leads: Alison Hopkins, Brian Thomas and Abby Baker.

 Our safeguarding team meets weekly to ensure we are all aware of current practice, case studies and issues within our school.
 The team is made up of staff from school and Russell House to ensure we have continuity and clear communication.